Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

     - Students who are not physically fit or have medical conditions that exempt them from military service according to current regulations;
-    - Students have completed military service, people\'s police.
+    - Students have completed military service, people's police.
     d)  Subjects who are temporarily suspended from school

     - Female students who are pregnant or on maternity leave according